FirebaseExtended/reactfire/README.md

-reactFire
+ReactFireMixin
 =========

-reactFire is an officially supported [React](http://facebook.github.io/react/) mixin for [Firebase](http://www.firebase.com/).
-Firebase provides your React app with a persistent, real-time backend so you don't need servers to build your React app!
+ReactFireMixin is an officially supported [ReactJS](http://facebook.github.io/react/) mixin for [Firebase](http://www.firebase.com/).
+Firebase provides your React app with a persistent, realtime backend to effortlessly keep all of your clients in sync!

-Read our [blog post](http://www.firebase.com/blog/TODO) on using React with Firebase to get started!
+Read our [blog post](https://firebase.com/blog/2014-05-01-using-firebase-with-react.html) on using Firebase with React and check out our [live Todo app demo](https://reactfiretodoapp.firebaseapp.com/) to get started!

 API Reference
 -------------
-To add the reactFire mixin to your component, update the component's mixins property:
+To add the ReactFireMixin to your component, add the ReactFireMixin's JavaScript file to your project and then update the component's mixins property:

     var ExampleComponent = React.createClass({
-      mixins: [reactFireMixin],
+      mixins: [ReactFireMixin],
       ...
     });

-###bindToArray(firebaseRef, bindVar)
+###bindAsArray(firebaseRef, bindVar)

 Creates a binding between Firebase and the inputted bind variable as an array.
 The Firebase reference will be stored in this.firebaseRefs[bindVar].

-    this.bindToArray(new Firebase("https://<YOUR_FIREBASE>.firebaseio-demo.com/items/"), "items");
+    this.bindAsArray(new Firebase("https://<YOUR_FIREBASE>/"), "items");

-###bindToObject(firebaseRef, bindVar)
+###bindAsObject(firebaseRef, bindVar)

 Creates a binding between Firebase and the inputted bind variable as an object.
 The Firebase reference will be stored in this.firebaseRefs[bindVar].

-    this.bindToObject(new Firebase("https://<YOUR_FIREBASE>.firebaseio-demo.com/items/"), "items");
+    this.bindAsObject(new Firebase("https://<YOUR_FIREBASE>/"), "items");

 ###unbind(bindVar)